yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

     Currently the only supported option is ``PACKET`` which is also the default.

 commandPostprocessorClassName (string) and commandPostprocessorArgs (string) **Required if service=PACKET.** Specifies the command postprocessor and its configuration.
-See :doc:`command-postprocessor` for details.
+See :doc:`command-postprocessor/index` for details.

 stream (string)
      **Required.** The stream on which the commands are received.